Saqqez Airport

-Saqqez Airport, sometimes called Saghez Airport, (ICAO: OITS) is a domestic airport under construction near Saqqez located in the province of Kurdistan in Iran.

-This airport has been constructed for the use of the people of the northern cities of Kurdistan province and the southern cities of West Azerbaijan, especially the free trade zones of Baneh and Marivan.
+Saqqez Airport, sometimes called Saghez Airport, (ICAO: OITS) is a domestic airport near Saqqez located in the province of Kurdistan in Iran.
+The airport has been newly constructed for the use of the people of the northern cities of Kurdistan province and the southern cities of West Azerbaijan, especially the free trade zones of Baneh and Marivan.

 History

 Start date

 Saqqez Airport was started in 2005 with a credit of 15,000 million Rials (from regional development and balance credits) on the southeastern side of Saqez at km (0 + 500) of Marivan Road with an area of 220 hectares.